ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 				```php
 						return $this->hasManyThrough('App\TypeAEntity', 'App\TypeBEntity');
 				```
-				- Caller 1st parameter: Distant entity name
+				- Accessor's 1st parameter: Distant entity name
-				- Caller 2nd parameter: Intermediate entity name
+				- Accessor's 2nd parameter: Intermediate entity name
-				- Caller 3rd parameter: If you need a custom name for the foreign id column of the intermediary entity
+				- Accessor's 3rd parameter: If you need a custom name for the foreign id column of the intermediary entity
-				- Caller 4th parameter: If you need a custom name for the foreign id column of the distant entity
+				- Accessor's 4th parameter: If you need a custom name for the foreign id column of the distant entity

 ---
 up till here